The Tilley Bend Witch

 While Elizabeth Jane Tilley Bradley was a real woman—in fact a healer of Creek and European descent, much of the narrative can be taken as a folktale, one that underscores the damage done when families can’t settle their differences like good neighbors.

 Today, Elizabeth Bradley can be found in her grave at the Tilley Church Cemetery.
-The oak from which she was hung is allegedly located at the Liberty Baptist Church Cemetery in nearby Ellijay, Georgia.
+The oak from which she was allegedly hung spreads its branches over the Liberty Baptist Church Cemetery in nearby Ellijay, Georgia.

-While a mother’s blessing can offer a light in the darkest of times, a mother’s curse can be just as deadly.
+A mother’s blessing offers a light in the darkest of times.
+A mother’s curse can be just as deadly.
 Back around the turn of the century, Elizabeth Bradley lived with her husband, Jason, in a modest home in the back woods of Fannin County.
 Elizabeth was born with Indian blood in her veins, and her ancestry gave her a knowledge of the natural world.
 Over her 60 years, she grew into a gifted healer whose talents were much prized by the other settlers near Tilley Bend.

-Although Elizabeth was blessed with a large family of healthy children, her luck didn’t hold as her daughters blossomed into young women.
+Although blessed with a large family of healthy children, Elizabeth lost her luck as her daughters blossomed into young women.
 One daughter fell in love and married a young man from the Tilley clan, and the other married a Stanley boy.
 These two families, however, had long been at odds, and the bad blood between them only continued to boil over.

-Early one Sunday morning, as the Tilley family worshiped at the Tilley Bend Church, several of the Stanley men rode up on horses.
+Early one Sunday, as the Tilleys worshiped at Tilley Bend Church, several Stanley men rode up on horses.
 They opened fire through the windows and doors of the church, and as the dust settled, several of the Tilley clan lay dead in the pew.
 Among them was Elizabeth’s oldest daughter.

 That night, the survivors plotted their revenge.
 Under the cover of darkness, they rode onto the Stanley family farm intent on killing their enemies as they slept.
 When the sun rose, several of the Stanley men were dead, including the man who had married Elizabeth’s other daughter.
 That daughter, already heavy with child, soon died from grief before giving birth.

 In her anger, Elizabeth placed a curse on both families.
-Denied the joy of watching her daughters grow into motherhood, the devastated mother vowed that neither family should know the happiness of a child’s laughter.
+Denied the joy of watching her daughters grow into motherhood, the devastated mother made a vow.
+She swore that neither family should know the happiness of a child’s laughter.

-While the scars of those two attacks ran deep, the old woman’s words were soon forgotten.
+While the scars of those two attacks ran deep, they soon forgot the old woman’s words.
 Until, that is, the first Tilley child of the new year was born only to survive a few short days before dying in his crib.
 Then the first Stanley daughter arrived stillborn.
 Both families along the Toccoa River began to fear that Elizabeth’s curse was stronger than they knew.
-For more than a year, no new baby was born to either clan that lived for more than a few days.
+For more than a year, no baby born to either clan lived for more than a few days.

 United in their grief, the men of both families dragged Elizabeth from her home despite the pleas of her husband.
-When she refused to recant, she was hung as a witch from a tree in the old churchyard cemetery.
-The following day when she was deep in her grave, both the Tilleys and the Stanleys breathed a sigh of relief and looked forward to welcoming the next generation.
+When she refused to recant, they hung her as a witch from a tree in the old churchyard cemetery.
+The following day, both the Tilleys and the Stanleys breathed a sigh of relief.
+Together they looked forward to welcoming the next generation.

-While Elizabeth may be gone, her presence is still felt in Tilley Bend.
+Although claimed by death, Elizabeth’s presence still haunts Tilley Bend.
 Folks say that if you visit her grave on moonless nights, you just might see her walking among the stones.
-For the most part, she just leaves people alone, but if you’re a child, be beware.
-She’s been known to jump out from behind a grave and drag young ones away.
+For the most part, she just leaves people alone, but if you’re a child, beware.
+According to legend, her ghost enjoys jumping out from behind graves and dragging young ones away.

 Want to learn more about Southern Gothic ghost lore?
-Check out Haunts & Hollows: Haint Tales & Other Stories, our collection of these traditional Southern ghost legends as told by the original storytellers.
-For previews and info on tales like this, sign up for our monthly email newsletter.
+Check out Haunts & Hollows: Haint Tales & Other Stories, our collection of traditional Southern ghost legends.
+For previews and info on stories like this, sign up for our monthly email newsletter.
 You can also visit our home at Arca Noctis — a world market of the odd, obscure, and unusual.